Shreyajana2001/HTML-Canvas/README.md

 # HTML-Canvas

-A canvas for scribbling ,the paint colour and size varies with time.
+A canvas for scribbling.
+The paint colour and size varies with time.

 View at: https://shreyajana2001.github.io/HTML-Canvas/